Colombia will tighten border control in response to a massive influx of Venezuelans fleeing their country, President Juan Manuel Santos said Thursday.

 The president also announced the creation of an official registry of Venezuelans in Colombia—to ease Venezuelans’ access to employment, health and education services.
 Once registered, Venezuelans will receive a voucher that displays their legal status in Colombia.

-A Special Migration Group to monitor and ease possible tensions between Colombians and migrants, curb human trafficking, and punish smuggling between the two countries.
+A Migration Task Force (GEP) was also created to monitor and ease possible tensions between Colombians and migrants, curb human trafficking, and punish smuggling between the two countries.

 “We will not permit that anyone comes to commit crimes in Colombia,” Santos said.